Logolo/ovpnauth/README.md

 ========
-I run openvpn in a chrooted environment on one of my servers, and I wanted to use a password-based authentication system instead of issuing unique certificates for each clients.
+I run openvpn in a chrooted environment on one of my servers, and I wanted to use a password-based authentication system instead of issuing unique certificates for each client.
 Prior to chrooting my openvpn setup, I used a Python script that worked with `auth-user-pass-verify` and `via-env`.
-However, I wanted a more light-weight approach for my chrooted setup that did not require me to add large amounts of files to the chroot, so I wrote openvpn, a small, statically linked application that works with `auth-user-pass-verify` inside or outside of a chrooted environment.
+However, I wanted a more light-weight approach for my chrooted setup that did not require me to add large numbers of files to the chroot, so I wrote ovpnauth, a small, statically linked application that works with `auth-user-pass-verify` inside or outside of a chrooted environment.